Free Trade Agreements

 |Women's or girls' suits, ensembles, suit-type jackets, blazers, dresses, skirts, divided skirts, trousers, bib and brace overalls, breeches and shorts (other than swimwear)||6204.29.40, 6204.39.80 |

-Certain Non-Originating Apparel Assembled in Nicaragua (TPL) - Cotton and man-made fiber (not wool) apparel assembled in Nicaragua, using non-CAFTA-DR yarns and fabric, will be permitted to enter the U.S. duty free.
-The TPL is limited to 100 million square meter equivalent units (SME) per year and expires on December 31, 2014.
+Certain Non-Originating Apparel Assembled in Nicaragua (TPL) - EXPIRED DECEMBER 31, 2014.
+The CAFTA provided a 10 year provision for certain cotton and man-made fiber (not wool) apparel assembled in Nicaragua, using non-CAFTA-DR yarns and fabric, to be permitted to enter the U.S. duty free, up to 100 million square meter equivalent units (SME) per year.
+However, the provision expired at the end of 2014, and was not extended.

 Cumulation with Mexico -Certain woven apparel, cut-and-assembled in the CAFTA-DR region, may use Mexican yarns and fabric.
 The provision is limited to 100 million square meter equivalent units (SME) of imported apparel annually.